mikes222/mapsforge_flutter/README.md

     ViewModel viewModel = ViewModel(displayModel: displayModel);

-Include the mapView in the ``build()`` method of your APP:
+8. Add the map widget to your Flutter app

     Scaffold(
         body:
             MapviewWidget(
                 displayModel: displayModel,
-                createMapModel: () async {
+                createMapModel: () async => mapModel,
-                    return mapModel();
-                },
-                createViewModel: () async {
+                createViewModel: () async => viewModel,
-                    return viewModel();
-                },
             ),
     );

-Voilà you are done.
+*Done!* You now have a fully functional offline map in your Flutter app.

 ---

-In order to change the position in the map programmatically call the viewModel with the new position:
+## Dynamic Map Interaction

+Move the map programmatically

     viewModel.setMapViewPosition(48.0901926 , 16.308939);

-Similar methods exists for zooming and rotation.
+Additional methods exists for zooming and rotation.

 ---

-First take a look at the simplified example to understand how everything works together.
-Check the examples for many more features like markers, context menus and rotation.
+## Credits

+A huge shout-out to the original mapsforge developer for building such an incredible project!
+Also, thanks to Chemnitz University of Technology for implementing indoor map support.

 ## License

-Same license as the original mapsforge project.
-LPGL-v3
+mapsforge_flutter is released under the LGPL-v3 license, just like the original mapsforge project.

-## Contribution
+## Contributing

-Help is appreciated...

-If you find some bug or make enhancements feel free to contribute via PullRequests.
+We welcome contributions!
+If you find a bug or have an enhancement, feel free to submit a Pull Request or create an issue on GitHub.
-Also feel free to create bug reports in github.

 ## Recent changes

-### IsolateMapfile
+### IsolateMapfile Support

 The system now supports mapfiles running in isolates.
 Instead of using ``Mapfile.from()`` just use ``IsolateMapfile()``

-### Marker Context
+### Marker Context Update

 Use ``MarkerContext`` instead of ``MarkerCallback`` for markers.